 Many people with diabetes tend to put on weight around their middle, so as well as looking at your weight you should check your waist measurement.
+Women should aim to have a waist measurement no more than 32 inches.
+Men should aim to have a waist measurement no more than 37 inches.
 Losing weight around your stomach area helps to control your diabetes.
 If you have a waist measurement over these values you are at increased risk of cardio-vascular disease.